 2000 Centennial Medal presented by Blacktown City Council for Art Achievement.

-2000 Sydney Olympic Games Official Artist, for equestrian jump, Seven Hundred meter pathway Mural showing local history of Parramatta area and a current tourist attraction.
+2000 Sydney Olympic Games Official Artist, for equestrian jump, creating a Seven Hundred meters pathway Mural showing local history of Parramatta area, now a living tourist attraction.

 You are welcome to visit the art gallery to view Jamie Eastwood and other aboriginal artists artwork on Linen/Canvas, Coolamon, Boomerang, Didgeridoo and Pottery at: KARLANGU ABORIGINAL ART CENTRE, 47 York STREET, SYDNEY, NSW, 2000, Australia